huntergps/handbook-docs/Fuse/03 - UI Components.md

 	- 270 - bottom
 - `Distance` - The distance in points from the source of the shadow
 - `Size` - The size of the dropshadow
 - `Spread` - How the shadow drops off.
 The closer to 0, the more linear.
-Keep this value low (experiment below 1.0), or you will get artifacting
+Keep this value low (experiment below 1.0), or you will get artifacts
 - `Color` - Which color the dropshadow should have.
 Note that this also supports alpha channel, so you can make the shadow more or less transparent

 ### $(Blur)